Dallas (TV series): Original premise

 Dallas debuted on April 2, 1978, as a five-part miniseries on CBS.
 Although the miniseries was created as the series' pilot, by the time it was aired, neither the producers nor the network were hopeful that it would continue beyond these five episodes and had no plans for expansion.
 It was shown in a late Sunday night time-slot, known for low ratings.
 However, the miniseries proved popular enough to be turned into a regular series and broadcast for 13 full seasons from September 23, 1978, to May 3, 1991.
 The five pilot episodes, originally considered a miniseries, are now referred to as season 1, making fourteen seasons in total.

 The show is known for its portrayal of wealth, sex, intrigue, conflict and power struggles.
-Throughout the series, the main premise is the longtime rivalry between the Ewing and Barnes families, which came to a head when the Barnes daughter Pamela (Victoria Principal) eloped with the youngest Ewing son Bobby (Patrick Duffy), in the first episode.
+Throughout the series, the main premise is the longtime rivalry between the Ewing and Barnes families, which came to a head when the Barnes daughter Pamela (Victoria Principal) eloped with youngest Ewing son Bobby (Patrick Duffy), in the first episode.
 The series is largely set in Dallas, Texas, and fictional Braddock County, where the Southfork Ranch is located.